Web3-Pi/docs/docs/full-setup/monitoring-installation.md

 <img src="../img/install6.jpg" title="" alt="" data-align="center">

-You'll notice that bot the execution and the consensus client have turned green.
+You'll notice that both the execution and the consensus client have turned green.

 You'll now be able to use SSH to access the Raspberry Pi on `<hostname>.local`, for example `eop-1.local`.
 You can also use the IP address if you know it.